 Now that you have an Ad Exchange account added to Google Ad Manager with AdSense, your website is just a few steps away from serving ads from multiple demand partners (exchanges, networks, etc.).
 You must create and define the line item type (Ad Exchange) in the Google Ad Manager to start serving ads.
 If you don’t know how to do it, follow the below steps –

 - Sign in to your Google Ad Manager account.

 - Go to Delivery > Orders > Create a new order.

 - Then, add a line item and select the type as an Ad exchange.
-Here, choose the Ad Exchange account linked to your Google Ad Manager account (DFP).
-And, you can also select inventory targeting.
+Choose the Ad Exchange account linked to your Google Ad Manager account here.
+And you can also select inventory targeting.

 - Click Save.

 What’s the Difference Between Google AdSense Vs. Google Ad Exchange?

 While Ad Exchange and AdSense ads can compete with other demand partners, they don’t compete with each other.
 Rather, Google determines whether to use Google AdX or AdSense to deliver ads for a publisher’s remnant inventories, selecting the highest-paying ad to maximize revenue.